Relative Serre functor for comodule algebras: Relative Serre functors for exact module categories

 where $\mathfrak{c}$ is the $\mathcal{C}$-bimodule structure of $\iHom$.
 Hence we obtain the following commutative diagram:

-Now we complete the proof of this theorem.
-We have explained that it is sufficient to verify the commutativity of the diagram~\eqref{eq:mod-str-rel-Serre-proof-2} to prove this theorem.
+Now we complete the proof of this theorem by showing that the diagram~\eqref{eq:mod-str-rel-Serre-proof-2} commutes.
 We refine the diagram~\eqref{eq:mod-str-rel-Serre-proof-2} as follows:

-The cell $(\clubsuit)$ in the diagram is commutative because of the naturality of the composition of the internal Hom functor.
-The commutativity of the cell $(\spadesuit)$ can be verified directly (some formulas given in Appendix of \cite{2018arXiv180102493S} are helpful).
+The cell $(\clubsuit)$ in the diagram is commutative because of the naturality of $\icomp$.
+The commutativity of $(\spadesuit)$ can be verified directly (some formulas given in Appendix of \cite{MR4077241} are helpful).
 The cell $(\heartsuit)$ is just the commutative diagram~\eqref{eq:mod-str-rel-Serre-proof-5}.
 The proof is done. \end{proof}